yuxinli915/Trip_Planner/README.md

 You can search locations for starting and destination.

-There will be two lists and you can choose one for each.
+There will be two lists and you can choose one from each.

 Then the app will display the best trip route.